crowdsourcing-class/crowdsourcing-class.github.io/assignment9.md

 [{'gender': [GENDER], 'age': [AGE], 'race': [RACE], 'name': [NAME], 'killed' : [YES/NO], 'injured' : [YES/NO], 'hospitalized' : [YES/NO]}]
 </code></pre>

+###Deduping the data

+As we've discussed several times, our methods for collecting articles (scrapping the [Gun Report blog]() and training classifiers for arbitrary news articles) isn't perfect.
+It is highly likly that we have duplicated articles in our dataset, or multiple different articles reporting on the same incident (e.g. count the number of records for the shooter/victim pair Zimmerman/Martin).
+So, its probably a good idea to [dedoop](https://www.youtube.com/watch?v=AH-AHEsGJWw) the data.

+There is no fool-proof way of doing this, so we will just use some intuitive rules for merging two records into one.

+1. Write a script to identify records which share the same victim name.
+2. Of records which share a victim, consider them "potential duplicates" if they either share a shooter name or if one of the records' shooters is "unknown".
+Look at 10-15 of these "potential duplicates" manually.
+How many of these are follow-on articles which actually add information (e.g. the shooter name was not previously released, but is now known) and how many are actually just redundant (e.g. multiple reports about high-profile shootings like the Zimmerman/Martin case).
+3. Write a script which iterates through the records and attempts to merge records when possible.
+You can merge records which match on at least two of shooter_name/victim_name/date.
+A good pseudocode for your deduping algorithm might be:

+<pre><code>records = json.load(open('aggregated-data.json'))
+deduped = empty set of records def can_merge(this, that) : return True if this/that share two of shooter/victim/date add records[0] to deduped for this_record in records : for that_record in deduped :
+      if can_merge(this_record, that_record) :
+         #update fields in deduped with new information added by this_record
+      else :
+         add this_record to deduped
+</code></pre>

+4. Look save your dedupped records to a new file.
+You can save an object in json format like this:

+<pre><code>json.dump(deduped, open('deduped-data.json', 'w'))</code></pre>

 ##The Gun ReReport

-Now you have a hopefully fairly clean set of data to work with.
-Lets answer ask some questions, and answer them with some figures.
+Now you have a hopefully fairly clean, dedeuped set of data to work with.
+Lets ask some questions, and answer them with some figures.
 We'll walk you three a few of questions and figures first, then you will get a chance to look into whatever aspect of the data interests you the most.

 ###When

+First, it might be nice to see what kind of a time period our data covers.

 <div id="calendar_basic"></div>

 ###Where